rickballard/CoCache/intake/cowraps/session_250904/20250904_post-migration-droppings-polish-pmds-plan-session-summary.md

 # PMDS (Post‑Migration Droppings & Polish) — Clean Plan

-**Goal.** After migration is closed, sweep CoCivium‑relevant chats in small batches, capture any still‑untracked ideas as **IdeaCards**, and polish the repo structure with tiny, safe PRs.
+**Goal.** After migration is closed, sweep CoCivium™‑relevant chats in small batches, capture any still‑untracked ideas as **IdeaCards**, and polish the repo structure with tiny, safe PRs.
 Chats are inputs.
 The repo is ground truth.

 **Run when.** Only **after** the migration is closed and `main` is green/protected.